How to Get Past the Gatekeeper When Cold Calling: 6 Proven Strategies

 - How can you support them in achieving these goals?

-Like any multi-stakeholder sales process, you need to figure out how to satisfy the wants and needs of each person involved in this purchase.
+Like any multi-stakeholder sales process, you need to figure out how to satisfy the wants and needs of each person involved in this purchase, including the gatekeeper.

 Do everything you can to bridge the gap between doubt and trust.

-Use testimonials to demonstrate that you deliver on your promises.
+Use testimonials to demonstrate you deliver on your promises.
 Discuss the other businesses you’ve helped and why you helped them.
-Share a story about your days as an intern.
-Let them know you’ve been where they are, and you understand the responsibility that comes with such a position.
+Share a story about your days as an intern, subtly suggesting you understand the responsibility that comes with their position.

-If you can’t establish trust, if they don’t believe you’re acting with their best interests in mind, if you don’t form a connection, there’s little chance that they’ll ever champion your product or service.
+If you can’t establish trust or if they don’t believe you have their best interests at heart, there’s no way they’ll champion your product or service.

 Here are a few objections you’ll likely hear: